 - If the horizontal bars are spaced too far apart, your cockatiel may get its head stuck between them

 Ideally, your cage will be larger.
 If you intend on keeping the cockatiel in its cage most of the time, get as large a cage as possible.
 If you only plan on keeping the cockatiel inside at night or when you’re not home, then the minimum cage size will be acceptable.
 Cockatiels need a certain degree of space to:

 - Stretch their wings

-Additionally, cockatiels need a little extra room because of their head crest and long tails.
-As active birds, they like to fly around, climb and play.
+Additionally, cockatiels need extra room because of their head crest and long tails.
+As active birds, they like to fly around, climb, and play.
 If they don’t have enough space (and horizontal bars to scale), cockatiels will damage themselves and their feathers.

 Plastic or Metal Bird Cage?

 The cage bars need to be thick and sturdy because cockatiels have strong beaks.
 They should be made out of stainless steel or powder-coated steel.
 If it’s plastic or wood, your cockatiel will chew through it and escape.
 It might even hurt itself while crawling through a space it gnawed open.